 Running a remote marketing team is a lot like working with a co-located team — we use the same tools, hold the same weekly meetings, and collaborate just as often (if not more).

+The challenge in running a remote marketing team is mostly figuring out your internal communication and organization strategy.
 Most remote-first companies will have the basics already figured out for you — everything from tools to team communication guidelines — which is a huge plus, because trying to get people rallied around a single tool, let alone a set of them, is complicated.

 With a solid base already established and a slew of core organizational questions answered for you 🙌, you can focus on honing the existing tools and guidelines to your team’s needs.

 I manage a remote content marketing team of three people, spanning three time zones: EST, CST and UTC+10:00 (Australia).
 We’re part of a 15-person growth team that includes designers, product marketers, sales, customer support, and our boss, the VP of Growth.
 In total, our team works in 11 different cities across the globe.

 Our work is highly collaborative.
 Blog posts alone involve a minimum of four people (plus our freelance copy editor!) to produce twice a week.
 Projects: five people at least.
 And like most (all?) marketing teams, whether at startups or within large companies, we need to produce high-quality content at a fast pace.

 So how do we manage?
 By being purposeful about the tools we use, committing to our choices long enough to determine what really needs to change, documenting process, and being proactive about communication.
 Here are the tips, tricks, and tools we use to stay connected and productive.

 Function in the future